adityavelusamy/adityavelusamy/README.md

 # Hi there, I'm Aditya Velusamy👋
 ## About Me
-I'm a developer from Pasadena, California.
+I'm a professional pessimist, idiot, student, and developer from Pasadena, California.
 ## Skills
 * Javascript
 * Python